dnikitopoulou/cheapest_parking/README.md

 # crowdsourcing
 A web site to collect and present parking prices, based on the method of crowdsourcing

-Team work with:
+Team work with: Athena Ioakeimidi, Vlassis Lentel-Lamprinidis
-Athena Ioakeimidi
-Vlassis Lentel-Lamprinidis